bitcoincashorg/spec/json-layer.md

 - We can add any other message types later as needed.

 ## Storage
 - These messages will be stored in the blockchain, either in the memo field or any other field.
+Currently the Bitcoin blockchain has memo field with size 80 bytes only, which is too small.
+So we need to figure out another field.
+Otherwise we can implement this protocol in other forks like Zcash, which has memo field with 512 bytes.

 ## Retrieval
 - Users can retrieve the messages they interested in based on location, or topics, or both.
 The transactions which has global message could be identified by having a money transfer of amount 0.0 from one address to the same address.